iansantagata/JAMMS/README.md

 3. Replace the contents of `client_id.secret` with the specific client ID needed for this application.
 4. Repeat this process for `client_secret.secret.example` file, this time using the specific client secret needed for this application.
 5. Now, there are just as many `.secret` files in the `secrets/` folder as `.secret.example` files, the job is complete!

+In a similar example for a production environment, `client_id` would be the name of the environment variable to be injected with its production value.
+Note the lack of extension (`.secret`) on this environment variable for production environments.

 ### Start-Up